SupremeCommandaPanda/Raspberry_Pi-EAGLE_Library/README.md

 # Raspberry Pi Eagle Library
-The included Library is based on a Library that can be downloaded [here](https://www.mikrocontroller.net/topic/339008).
+The included library is based on a library that can be downloaded [here](https://www.mikrocontroller.net/topic/339008).
 It describes the layout of the Raspberry Pi B+ family and can be used to create a shield for the Raspberry Pi.

 ## Features
 It features following Raspberry Pi layouts:
 * full B/B+
-* smaller layout of B/B+ (does not include the ethernet Jack or the USB Type-A ports)
+* smaller layout of B/B+ (does not include the ethernet jack or the USB Type-A ports)

 ## Raspberry Pi B/B+